omni1504/verified-permissions-API-Gateway/README.md

 Simple example of m2m and user auth flow with API GW, Cognito and Verified Permissions Documentation is all WIP and will be updated as needed

+# Original Intent

+Sample solution is aiming to demonstrate how API Gateway integration pattern for microservices could be extended with a centralized AuthZ policy store - Verified Permissions.
+Both user and m2m (service) authentication and authorization are using the same mechanisms (Cognito and Verified Permissions), simplifying policy management and policy enforcement for heterogenious use-cases.

 ## Steps to install